CBussom/TagApp/Weekly Reports/Weekly Report(09-27).md

 ## This Week's Goals
-1. We want to set up the database that stores players' information - Greg Salisbury
+1. Create SQLite database - Greg Salisbury
 2. Create columns for players - Cameron Bussom
 3. Find other devices using bluetooth - Love-Divine Onwulata and Cameron Bussom
 4. Add a tag button and figure out how to have it enabled/disabled depending on the player's range - Mahima Abraham